 Reservations can be made up to 14 days in advance for now, but the long-term plan is to change the system so reservations can be made up to 30 days in advance.
 Visitors are asked to arrive within 30 minutes of their reservation time.
 However, you must leave by the end of your reservation time.
 So if you are a slow stroller, make sure you’re there at the beginning of your time slot!

-3. Best Time To Hike: Mornings
+3. Best Time for the Diamond Head Hike: Mornings

 4. Pay Online — But Bring Cash